jpolvora/MEFedIoC/README.md

         }
     }

-We can register base types using factories as Lambda Expressions:
+We can register base types using factories as Lambda Expressions.
+Ideal if you want transient instances with custom constructors.

 	using MEFedIoC;